uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Marriage Allowance allows the customer to transfer some of their Personal Allowance to their husband, wife or civil partner.
 This will reduce the customer's tax in the next tax year (6 April to 5 April).
 For more information about marriage allowance, refer to [Marriage Allowance: How it works - GOV.UK](https://www.gov.uk/marriage-allowance).

-Customers can create a Marriage Allowance claim using their name, date of birth and National Insurance number.
+Customers can create a Marriage Allowance claim using their name, date of birth and National Insurance number at any time during the tax year.
 To do this action, the software must call the [Create Marriage Allowance](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-disclosures-api/1.0/oas/page#tag/Marriage-Allowance/paths/~1individuals~1disclosures~1marriage-allowance~1{nino}/post) endpoint in the [Individuals Disclosures API](/api-documentation/docs/api/service/individuals-disclosures-api/).
 After the claim has been accepted by HMRC, the customer can view their Marriage Allowance in their tax calculations.

 ## Submit allowance and adjustments